ºÚÁϳԹÏ

 Drowning

-Drowning is the lead cause of death for children less than 5 years of age, mostly in swimming pools.
+Drowning is the leading cause of death for children less than 5 years of age, mostly in swimming pools.

-• Never leave your baby unattended in the bath, at the beach or in a pool.
+• never leave your baby unattended in the bath

 Read more about water safety for babies.